 Connection filtering: Identifies good and bad email source servers early in the inbound email connection via the IP Allow List, IP Block List, and the safe list (a dynamic but non-editable list of trusted senders maintained by Microsoft).
 You configure these settings in the connection filter policy.
-Learn more at Configure connection filtering in Office 365.
+Learn more at Configure connection filtering.

 Spam filtering (content filtering): EOP uses the spam filtering verdicts Spam, High confidence spam, Bulk email, Phishing email and High confidence phishing email to classify messages.
 You can configure the actions to take based on these verdicts, and you can configure what users are allowed to do to quarantined messages and whether user receive quarantine notifications by using quarantine policies.
-For more information, see Configure anti-spam policies in Office 365.
+For more information, see Configure anti-spam policies in Microsoft 365.

 By default, spam filtering is configured to send messages that were marked as spam to the recipient's Junk Email folder.
 However, in hybrid environments where EOP protects on-premises Exchange mailboxes, you need to configure two mail flow rules (also known as transport rules) in your on-premises Exchange organization to recognize the EOP spam headers that are added to messages.
 For details, see Configure standalone EOP to deliver spam to the Junk Email folder in hybrid environments.

 Outbound spam filtering: EOP also checks to make sure that your users don't send spam, either in outbound message content or by exceeding outbound message limits.
-For more information, see Configure outbound spam filtering in Office 365.
+For more information, see Configure outbound spam filtering in Microsoft 365.

-Spoof intelligence: For more information, see Learn more about spoof intelligence in Office 365.
+Spoof intelligence: For more information, see Learn more about spoof intelligence in Microsoft 365.

 Manage errors in spam filtering